-It is well known \citep{Ferguson:1967,Ruschendorf:1981,Brockwell:2007, Neslehova:2007} that the $U_t$s are i.i.d. and uniformly distributed.
+Repeating the same argument $n-1$ times, we end up with $P(U_1 \le u_1, \ldots, U_n \le u_n) =\disp \prod_{j=1}^n u_j$, completing the proof.
 Note that if $G_t$ is continuous, then $U_t=G_t(X_t)$, that is, there is no randomization effect.
 Hence, our proposed model is an extension of Bai's setting.
 To simplify the exposition, somewhat imprecisely, we will call the $U_t$s generalized errors as well.

-\BB{ \begin{ex} For example, let $X_t$ is a Markov chain on $\{0,1\}$ with transition matrix $Q = \left( \right)$, $p\in (0,1)$, and initial value $X_0=1$.
+\begin{ex} For example, let $X_t$ is a Markov chain on $\{0,1\}$ with transition matrix $Q = \left( \right)$, $p\in (0,1)$, and initial value $X_0=1$.
 In this case, $ G_t(0) =P(X_t=0|\cF_{t-1}) = p \I(X_{t-1}=0)+ (1-p)\I(X_{t-1}=1)$, $\Delta G_t(0)=G_t(0)=G_t(1-)$, $G_t(0-)=0$, and $\Delta G_t(1) =P(X_t=1|\cF_{t-1}) = (1-p) \I(X_{t-1}=0)+ p \I(X_{t-1}=1)$.
 As a result, using \eqref{eq:extge}, one gets